cbarrete/mient/README.md

 ## Usage

-- `Ctrl-n/p` to go to the next/previous room
+- `Ctrl-p/n` to select the previous/next room
 - `Ctrl-s` to load old messages (not fully functional yet)
+- `Up/Down` to select the previous/next message

 ## TODO